theochem/horton/doc/dev_howto_use_git.rst

       GIT_PS='$(__git_ps1 ":%s")'
       export PS1="\[\033[2;32m\]\u@\h\[\033[00m\]:\[\033[2;34m\]\w\[\033[3;31m\]${GIT_PS}\[\033[00m\]$ "

-Add salt and pepper to your taste.
+You can customize to your taste.
 You may also want to add a line ``export PROMPT_DIRTRIM=3`` to keep the shell prompt short.